NicoHood/HoodLoader2/Readme.md

 ![Bootloader Modes](pictures/bootloader.png)

-**Short the reset pin once to enter the actual 16u2 program** (see picture below).
-Then your 16u2 firmware/sketch starts running.
+**Short the reset pin once to enter/restart the actual 16u2 program**.
+Your 16u2 firmware/sketch starts running.
-By default the program starts.
+By default the program starts when you plug in the USB-Cable.
 If no program is presented the bootloader will run.

-Because the HoodLoader replaces the 16u2's bootloader you can enter it like the Arduino Leonardo bootloader.
-**Short the reset pin twice to enter bootloader mode (manually)** to upload code to the 16u2 or the 328/2560.
+**Short the reset pin twice to enter bootloader mode manually** to upload code to the 16u2 or the 328/2560.
-Then you have full CDC bootloader functions and USB-Serial with auto reset.
+Then you have full CDC bootloader functions and USB-Serial with auto reset (like on a not modified Arduino except baud 57600).

-Once you've uploaded your custom program it is possible that you don't have/use the CDC Serial any more.
+Once you've uploaded your custom program it is possible that you don't have the CDC Serial any more.
-That might happen if you want to use more USB-HID functions which would be limited by the CDC.
+That might happen if you want to use more USB-HID functions instead of a CDC Serial.
-To enter bootloader mode to upload to one of the two MCUs (16u2 and 328/2560) short the reset pin twice again.
+To flash the two MCUs (16u2 and 328/2560) you need to enter bootloader mode again by shorting the reset pin twice.

-**In bootloader mode the device enumerates as different USB device than the uploaded sketch.
+**In bootloader mode the device may enumerate as different USB device than the uploaded sketch.
 The HoodLoader2 itself just needs the standard Arduino drivers.**

 ![16u2 Reset](pictures/reset.jpg)